angelosmath/Gene-Association-Analysis-using-KG-Embeddings/README.md

 ## Overview

-This repository contains the implementation and code developed for my master's thesis project.
+This repository contains the implementation and code developed of the project.
 The project focuses on harnessing text mining techniques to construct a biomedical knowledge graph from curated data of research articles.
 The graph is then analyzed using knowledge graph embedding techniques to uncover relationships between genes.